 Each goal can be measured, but the path forward usually depends on the priorities, resources, and timelines involved.

-Time, budget, talent, website limitations, and unclear ownership can all affect what a business can realistically fix first.
-A stronger digital marketing plan separates the urgent work from the nice-to-have work, then builds around the goals most likely to create movement.
+Time, budget, website limitations, talent, and ownership gaps all affect what a business can fix first.
+A better plan helps decide what needs attention now, what can wait, and which goals are most likely to create movement.

 How Businesses Can Compete With Stronger Digital Marketing